Dynatrace/dynatrace-api/metric-example/query-by-example.md

 | `now/w-d` | Also beginning of the week, depending on who you ask (Sunday, 00:00:00.00) |
 | `now/M+5m` | Five minutes into the current month |

 Resolution accepts identical units, e.g. `M` or `1M` signifies one month of time between data points.
-Instead of directly specifying the resolution, a unit-less quantity can be specified that identifies a number of data points that should be equally distributed in the desired query time frame.
+Instead of directly specifying the resolution, a unit-less quantity can be specified that identifies a number of data points that should be equally distributed in the desired query timeframe.
 The API will then choose the most coarse resolution available that will result in at least the desired amount of data points.

 It is important to note that the resolution is intended as a hint to the server about a preferred count or resolution.
 When the wish for a resolution cannot be fulfilled exactly, e.g. when requesting eleven minutes between data points, the API will try to find the most satisfying available resolution.
-Further, the query time frame may not be aligned with how data points are stored internally, causing the API to extend the time frame outwards.
+Further, the query timeframe may not be aligned with how data points are stored internally, causing the API to extend the timeframe outwards.
 For these reasons, the API sometimes returns more data points than requested.

 ## Entity Selector